iSHAREScheme/eSEALsGuide/CSR.md

 | `organizationIdentifier` | 2.5.4.97 | Yes      | NTRNL-12345678 |
 | `commonName`             | 2.5.4.3  | Optional | Test B.V.      |

+## Follow instructions from your selected Certificate Authority (CA)

+When purchasing certificates from a CA, make sure to follow instructions from the CA. The CA could:

+- Option A: Require you to provide a CSR including the required eIDAS attributes or
+- Option B: Require you to provide a regular CSR, after which the CA will add any eIDAS specific attributes to the certificate

 ## 1. CSR creation from Keyvault

 We don't offer specific information about creating CSRs in specific Keyvaults.
 More background information is available in [this article about using eSeals and Keyvaults](https://trustbok.ishare.eu/apply-ishare/eseals-and-key-vaults).